spatialnetworks/fulcrum-guide-to-data-collection/05-guide-to-field-data-collection.md

 # Guide to Field Data Collection

-In our previous chapters, we've outlined the basics of data collection, building your survey, and some best practices.
-This chapter contains our recommendations for gathering data once you're out in the field.
+In our previous chapters, we've outlined the basics of data collection projects, building your survey, and some best practices.
+This chapter covers our recommendations for gathering data once you're out in the field.

-* [Identifying Parameters and Range](#parameters-and-range) - Define the scope of your data collection
+* [Identifying Parameters and Range](#parameters-and-range) - Defining the scope of your fieldwork
-* [Plotting Course](#plotting-course) - Optimize your field crew deployments
+* [Plotting Course](#plotting-course) - Optimizing management and work assignment
 * [Using Basemaps](#basemaps) - Provide context and reference for your team
 * [Exporting the Data](#exporting) - Get your data out in various formats
 * [Integration with Other Platforms](#integration) - Load your data into other programs and services